wywywywy/domoticz_exporter/README.md

 The arguments can also be set as env variables instead.
 Useful if you're using it in a Docker container.
 1. DOMOTICZ_PORT
+2. DOMOTICZ_INTERVAL
-2. DOMOTICZ_HOSTIP
+3. DOMOTICZ_HOSTIP
-3. DOMOTICZ_HOSTPORT
+4. DOMOTICZ_HOSTPORT
-3. DOMOTICZ_HOSTSSL
+5. DOMOTICZ_HOSTSSL
-4. DOMOTICZ_DEFAULTMETRICS
+6. DOMOTICZ_DEFAULTMETRICS

 # Installation